exercism/pharo-smalltalk/docs/INSTALLATION.md

 **Did you know:** *When you launch Pharo, you are actually restoring an execution image snapshot - similar to a VMWare Operating System image.
 This is a powerful concept that allows you to suspend work mid operation, possibly even when debugging something.
 When you next relaunch Pharo, you can then continue stepping through code in the restored debugger, or possibly continue a refactoring step.*

+## How to Upgrade a Previous Installation

+From time to time we may need you to update the libraries in your Pharo Exercism image.
+Before doing an update, it is best to ensure you have submitted any in-progress exercises, then save your image, and finally backup your Pharo.image, and Pharo.changes files.
+Once you have a backup, follow the Playground steps (#4), of the Windows Installation which will reload the latest version of the libraries.
+You may need to re-fetch existing exercises that you want to continue working on.